 But you may ask how do I become more organised and efficient?
 Many of you would have heard the expression “Proper Planning and Preparation Prevents Piss Poor Performance” or the 7Ps.
 This expression is believed to have originated in the military during World War 2 and is a phrase that captures some of the keys to being a better organised junior doctor.

 You need to plan your day.
 This usually involves preparing a list and writing down a list of tasks.
 No matter how good your memory is, you will need to write or type the information down somewhere.
 This may involve an excel spreadsheet or a blank piece of paper with patient stickers on it.
 One of the more common methods is to print the list of your patients and draw a grid below it with tasks for each patient (e.g. scans, consults, discharges).
 A word of caution, I have fielded a number of complaints related this confidential information being left in cafes or hospital car parks.
-So please dispose your paperwork in the appropriate waste management bin at work.
+So please dispose of your paperwork in the appropriate waste management bin at work.

 Planning is not only about improving your own performance but also assisting your colleagues who are looking after your patients when you are not there.
-Writing a list of issues and plans, especially leading into a weekend, makes the reviewing of patients much easier for those doctors covering to ward.
+Writing a list of issues and plans, especially leading into a weekend, makes the reviewing of patients much easier for those doctors covering the ward.

 Preparation is key to organisation.
 This may require you to turn up early before the ward round (the pre-round) to check the notes and speak to nursing staff about any issues that may have arisen overnight.
 A quick review of the patient results to make sure there is nothing critical that requires action is also useful.